ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 sdlog2: poll for sensor and replay on Snappy
-message: sdlog2: poll for sensor and replay on Snappy

 This brings better performance, so less missed updates on Snappy, as well as a bit of a cleanup of the poll and orb_copy logic.